wwt/dcauto-study-resources/docs/index.md

     - This guide is neither affiliated with Cisco Systems, Inc. nor any of its affiliates, including Cisco DevNet.
     - All materials in this guide are contributions from the community of Cisco DevNet enthusiasts and certification candidates.
     - Any references to pay-for-use study materials are free of sponsorship, affiliations, royalties, and payments of any kind.
-        - We pay for these resources just like anyone else would and we recommend the paid resources because we think they are highly-valuable.
+        - We pay for these resources just like anyone else would, and we recommend the paid resources because we think they are highly valuable.

 ---

 ## Exam Topics

 :notebook_with_decorative_cover: The [Cisco DCAUTO exam topics](https://learningnetwork.cisco.com/s/dcauto-exam-topics "Cisco DCAUTO Exam Topics"){target=_blank} cover a variety of skills.
-Some of those skills are specific to Cisco products and solutions (ACI, Nexus, Intersight, etc.) while others are product-agnostic, foundational infrastructure automation and programmibility skills (Git, Python, Ansible, etc.).
+Some of those skills are specific to Cisco products and solutions (ACI, Nexus, Intersight, etc.), while others are product-agnostic, foundational infrastructure automation and programmability skills (Git, Python, Ansible, etc.).

-:books: This is the fourth DevNet exam that we've studied for yet the first for which we struggled to find a curated set of resources to study from.
-As we amassed notes, links, and our own code snippets, we organized everything into categories that correspond to the four sections in the Exam Topics list.
-As such, we organized everything we have to share into sections which correspond to those same sections, so there is no ambiguity about how to find the resources that you need.
+:books: This is the fourth DevNet exam that we've studied for, yet the first for which we struggled to find a curated set of resources from which to study.
+As we amassed notes, links, and our own code snippets, we organized everything into categories corresponding to the four sections in the Exam Topics list, so there is no ambiguity about finding the resources you need.

 ---

 ## Getting Started

 :rocket: For us, liftoff is the hardest part of the study process.
-Getting our computers setup in a way which allows us to study and take notes _always_ seems to take _way_ more time than we think it will.
+Getting our computers set up in a way that allows us to study and take notes _always_ seems to take _way_ more time than we think it will.
 To make that process easier for you, we tried to make the study resources in this guide as portable and consumable as possible.

-:computer: We think the best way to study for the DCAUTO exam is to have a great development environment so we packaged one right into the [GitHub repository](https://github.com/wwt/dcauto-study-resources "DCAUTO Study Resources GitHub Repository"){target=_blank} which supports this site.
+:computer: We think the best way to study for the DCAUTO exam is to have a great development environment, so we packaged one right into the [GitHub repository](https://github.com/wwt/dcauto-study-resources "DCAUTO Study Resources GitHub Repository"){target=_blank} which supports this site.
 The study material content doesn't change whether you choose to use our development environment, use the files in the GitHub repository to build a development environment from source, or use your own development environment.
 These are the tools that we *recommend* to get started with your DCAUTO exam study:

 1. :fontawesome-solid-cloud: **An account registration with [Cisco DevNet](https://developer.cisco.com "Cisco DevNet"){target=_blank}**.